microstream-one/microstream/storage.restservice/Readme.md

 ### 5.1.
 Server
 The Storage viewer uses the Spark micro framework from http://sparkjava.com/ as server.

-To provide a custom configured server just create an Spark.service and initilize the StorageViewer with this Spark.service
+To provide a custom configured server just create an Spark.service and initilize the StorageRestService with this Spark.service

 ```
 final Service service = Service.ignite().port(port);
-final StorageViewer viewer = new StorageViewer(storage, service).start();
+final StorageRestService viewer = new StorageRestService(storage, service).start();
 ```

 #### 5.1.1 Url Root
 To set an other url root then 'microstream' use the constructor:

 ```
-StorageViewer(final EmbeddedStorageManager storage, final String storageName)
+StorageRestService(final EmbeddedStorageManager storage, final String storageName)
 ```

 #### 5.1.2 Port
-To set an other port then the default port 4567 it is required to provide a custom confgured Spark Server session to the StorageViewer constructor:
+To set an other port then the default port 4567 it is required to provide a custom confgured Spark Server session to the StorageRestService constructor:

 ```
 final Service service = Service.ignite().port(port);
-final StorageViewer viewer = new StorageViewer(storage, service, "myText").start();
+final StorageRestService viewer = new StorageRestService(storage, service, "myText").start();
 ```

 ### 5.2 Logging